chromium/chromium/docs/webapps/integration-testing-framework.md

 Then, this field can be accessed in the `before_state_change_action_state_` and `after_state_change_action_state_` members appropriately.

+### Running the tests on Mac

+There is a [history](https://crbug.com/1042757) of browser_tests being disabled on Mac trybots & CQ (but they run on the waterfall).
+To ensure there are no mac failures for changes to integration tests:
+- Click on the "Choose Trybots" button in Gerrit.
+- Filter for "mac"
+- Choose applicable builders from the "luci.chromium.try" section.
+Examples (from 2022.04.08):
+  - mac11-arm64-rel
+  - mac_chromium_10.11_rel_ng
+  - mac_chromium_10.12_rel_ng
+  - mac_chromium_10.13_rel_ng
+  - mac_chromium_10.14_rel_ng
+  - mac_chromium_10.15_rel_ng
+  - mac_chromium_11.0_rel_ng
+  - mac_chromium_asan_rel_ng

+Running tests on these bots MAY have other random failures happening.
+That is normal.

 ### Disabling a Test

 Tests can be disabled in the same manner that other integration/browser tests are disabled, using macros.
 See [on disabling tests](/docs/testing/on_disabling_tests.md) for more information.